-A pioneering approach for reducing bycatch and discards
+A pioneering approach for reducing unwanted bycatch and discards

-Skippers fishing on the west coast of Scotland are piloting an innovative by-catch avoidance tool, BATmap, to reduce catches of unwanted species and to improve catch efficiency.
+Skippers fishing on the west coast of Scotland are using an innovative by-catch avoidance tool, BATmap, to reduce catches of unwanted species, and to improve catch efficiency.

-BATmap is a groundbreaking collaboration between Scottish skippers, producer organisations and scientists to develop and deploy state-of-the-art technology to avoid unwanted catches of cod, whiting and spurdog.
+BATmap is an award-winning collaboration between Scottish skippers, producer organisations and scientists to develop and deploy state-of-the-art technology to avoid unwanted catches of cod and spurdog.

-Skippers on the west coast of Scotland are trialling a bespoke software system to record hauls of unwanted species in ‘real-time’.
+Skippers on the west coast of Scotland are now using a bespoke software system to record hauls of these unwanted species in ‘real-time’.
 If catches are higher than an agreed threshold, an automatic alert is triggered informing other participating vessels so they can avoid these areas.

 What's the problem?